idaholab/Deep-Lynx-Python-Package/README.md

 See `tests/REAMDE.md` for more information.

 This project uses [yapf](https://github.com/google/yapf) for formatting.
-Please install it and apply formatting before submitting changes (e.g. `yapf src/deep_lynx tests --in-place --recursive --style={column_limit:120}`)
+Please install it and apply formatting before submitting changes (e.g. `yapf --in-place --recursive . --style={column_limit:120}`)

 ### Other Software
 Idaho National Laboratory is a cutting edge research facility which is a constantly producing high quality research and software.
 Feel free to take a look at our other software and scientific offerings at: